 Connection

-aspect of this abstraction is that a single database connection is
+developers.
+The key aspect of this abstraction is that a single database

-designed to be used by only one application thread at a time and is
+connection is designed to be used by only one application thread at a

 The tb_client

-requests, allowing a single client instance to be used by multiple
+application requests, allowing a single client instance to be used by

-application threads concurrently through a function pointer callback
+multiple application threads concurrently through a function pointer

 approach is very efficient, it may appear less ergonomic to